Ambient Light Robustness#

 Comparing Sample Scenarios#

-• The blaze camera's irradiance limit is 12.8 W/m² (determined by Basler under these test conditions).
+- The irradiance limit of blaze-101 cameras is 12.8 W/m², and the irradiance limit of blaze-102 and blaze-112 cameras is 6.8 W/m² (determined by Basler under specific test conditions).

 The illuminance in the visible light range under these conditions was then calculated taking into account the spectrum of the light source and the luminous efficiency function.
-Also included were the quantum efficiency of the image sensor, the transfer function of the camera's bandpass filter (passband and stopband), and some other relevant camera properties.
+Also included were the quantum efficiency of the image sensor, the transfer function of the cameras' bandpass filter (passband and stopband), and some other relevant camera properties.

-The following table lists the results:
+The following tables list the results:

-Sunlighta 12.8 W/m² ~60 klux
+| Sunlighta | 12.8 W/m² | ~60 klux |

-Incandescent light (3200 K)b 12.8 W/m² ~8 klux
+| Incandescent light (3200 K)b | 12.8 W/m² | ~8 klux |

-Artificial light sources without near-IR emission between 920–970 nm (e.g., visible LED, fluorescent lamp, etc.) 12.8 W/m² No practical limit
+| Artificial light sources without near-IR emission between 920–970 nm (e.g., visible LED, fluorescent lamp, etc.) | 12.8 W/m² | No practical limit |

-1. Bright, sunny day with blue sky in the northern hemisphere: day of summer solstice; solar time 12:00:00; latitude 53.692540; longitude 10.266444; target tilt 90 ° (perpendicular to ground); target azimuth 180 ° (south-facing); surface albedo 0.2; camera normal to target
+Bright, sunny day with blue sky in the northern hemisphere: day of summer solstice; solar time 12:00:00; latitude 53.692540; longitude 10.266444; target tilt 90° (perpendicular to ground); target azimuth 180° (south-facing); surface albedo 0.2; camera normal to target

-2. Tungsten-halogen lamp, 3200 K color temperature
+Tungsten-halogen lamp, 3200 K color temperature

 Effects of Ambient Light#